hubtype/botonic-examples/example-nlu/README.md

 - **LSTM Layer**:
   - As we said before, we want our model to be less rigid when predicting over new inputs.
 To achive that, we use a technique called `regularization` that can be done by specifying `dropout` parameters to this layer.
 Also, reducing the number of `units` (neurons per layer) will help.
 - **Dense Layer**:
   - This is the very last layer and **must** have as many units as intents we are targeting.
-Since we have multiple intents (classes) we have to make use of `softmax` activation.
+We have to make use of `softmax` activation as we want to compute the probabilities of intents so the sum of all of them is equal to 1.

 ###### 2.4.4 Training and evaluating the model